-The practice had infection control procedures which reflected published guidance.
+The practice had infection control procedures which generally reflected published guidance.
 The practice had introduced additional procedures in relation to COVID-19 in accordance with published guidance.

 The practice had procedures to reduce the risk of legionella or other bacteria developing in water systems, in line with a risk assessment.
+However, some improvements were required.
+The practice did not consistently record temperature checks of water outlets.
+The provider told us they would make improvements to the checks undertaken.